6 Tips for Maintaining a Clean and Organized Classroom Library

 Keep your upper elementary classroom library organized all year long with these tips for book bins, classroom library jobs, and more

-You've set up your classroom library and organized all of your books - now how can you keep it looking great all year long?
+You've set up your classroom library and sorted all of your books - now how can you keep it looking great all year long?

 The tips below will help you keep track of your books, help 3rd, 4th, and 5th grade students know how to return them to their proper location, and help keep your classroom library looking clean and organized all year long.